HiromichiYamada/CCDirector-MemoryStats/README.md

 CCDirector-MemoryStats
 ======================

-show the memory statistics with cocos2d CCDirector showStats
+Category of cocos2d CCDirector to show the memory statistics